tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 <br>

 ### Limitations of Web scraping
-Building a crawler can't solve all of your data-collection needs.
+Building a crawler can't solve all of your data collection needs.

 Scrapers/crawlers can be highly specialized and finicky as a result.
 1. Websites can change their front end that make it difficult to reuse homemade scraping functions
 2. Websites/services actively implement measures to prevent scraping.
 Social media sites impose a limit on the number of different profiles you can view in an hour.

-When allocating time into a data-project, it's important to remember these details and not allocate too much time or energy into the crawler.
-Creating beautiful, reusable code might not be economic depending on your use case.
-Don't spend hours programming something that will only run once (and for a short time).
+When allocating time into a data-project, it's important to remember these limitations and not allocate too much time or energy into this phase.
+Creating beautiful, reusable code is always good, but it is not economical depending on your use case.
+Don't spend weeks programming something that will only run once (and for a short time).

 # Building the crawler

 ### Setup
-Even though a lot of web scraping tutorials are in Python (cause it's a lot easier), it's really language-agnostic.
+Even though a lot of web scraping tutorials are in Python (cause it's a lot easier), scraping is language-agnostic.
 I use python 3.7 with `beautifulsoup4` and `requests`.
 You don't need these libraries to scrape!
 You could replace `beautifulsoup4` with regular expressions, and `requests` with Python's native HTTP library (or make your own).
-However using high-level libraries make web scraping *significantly* easier (remember where you want to be spending the majority of your time).
+However, using high-level libraries make web scraping *significantly* easier (remember where you want to be spending the majority of your time).

-Building a crawler is an iterative process - testing your requests and extraction methods using an interactive shell allows you to prototype a crawler much more quickly.
-For instance, I like testing my crawler's accuracy using a `jupyter notebook`.
+**Reminder:** Building a crawler is an iterative process - testing your requests and extraction methods through trial and error (using an interactive shell) allows you to prototype a crawler much more quickly.
+For instance, I like testing my crawler's accuracy by using a `jupyter notebook` to test an initial strategy and iteratively refining it.

 ### Web Scraping (Abstractly)
-Let's conceptualize web scraping as a series of steps.
-Implementation of these steps is important, but abstract steps helps us ignore details and focus on the main ideas.
+Conceptualizing web scraping as a series of lets us ignore certain details and focus on the main ideas.
+Implementation is important, but the stress of planning for additional details make it hard to start.

 1. Figure out which URLs (web addresses) to visit
 - You could decide by following a pattern of urls (i.e xyz.com/page=1; xyz.com/page=2, etc)
 - You could request a page and determine additional pages to visit from there (ex: visiting a profile and adding the user's friends to a queue)
 2. Make a request to the URL (and receive the webpage's content)
-- Make a https request in your language of choice
+- Make a HTTPS request in your language of choice
 3. Save the webpage's source (underlying HTML)
 4. Parse the web page's HTML to extract desired information
 5. Save the structured data

 ### Psuedocode template
-With some minor tweaks this could should work for simple sites. [insert joke about how Python is pseudocode har har]
+With some minor tweaks this could should work for simple sites. [insert joke about how Python is pseudocode har har har]

 ```python
 import requests